akariba/Materials-1/README.md

    ↓
 Review

-Do not let relationship definition code directly implement SEC/web retrieval.
+Do not let relationship-definition code directly implement SEC/web retrieval.

 Maintain a service boundary.

+This separation is important for the later Unix-hosted architecture.

 ==================================================
 STEP 27 — API CONTRACTS